-For purposes of cash flows reporting and presentation, cash and cash equivalents comprise cash on hand, demand deposits, and short-term, highly liquid investments readily convertible to known amounts of cash and which are subject to insignificant risk of changes in value.
+For purposes of cash flows reporting and presentation, cash and cash equivalents comprise accounts with original maturities of three months or less, including cash.
+These generally include cash on hand, demand deposits and short-term, highly liquid investments readily convertible to known amounts of cash and which are subject to insignificant risk of changes in value.